 Class meets: 2 days per week, 55 minutes per meeting day, 1.75 hours total

 British Literature 2019-2020

-An overview of major Britsh authors beginning with Shakespeare and continuing through to the 21th century.
+This course is an overview and survey of major Britsh authors beginning with Shakespeare and continuing through to the 21th century.
 Students will read a variety of genres, poetry, short stories and novels discussing themes, characters, and weighing them against how Scripture calls us to live.
 Historical context and determining worldview will also be considered.
 Homework will consist of reading assignments, essays, and full length papers.
 Class time will include ample discussion of the texts, reading portions aloud, listening to accurate audio representations of some works, and occastionally viewing productions.